cosmanBrenden/DocumentMunchers/README.md

-> ___Note:___ The first time that the program opens, it will take a while for the initial processing of the test files.
+> ❗___Note:___ The first time that the program opens, it will take a while for the initial processing of the test files.
 Searches will only display placeholders results until these files have finished processing.
 Once the files have been processed, future sessions of the program will load faster.